web-id-fr/breadcrumb/README.md

 Notice that the `add()` method only takes a name (blog).
 Indeed, the last element of a breadcrumb being the active page, you don't need to attach a link to it.

-In this example, your Inertia view should have a `breadcrumb` key with this data:
+In this example, your view should have a `breadcrumb` key with this data:

 ```json
 [